 the answer is because it symbolizes strength and power.

-Alabama's mascot is an elephant because that year when they created the team name, the whole entire team was humongous, so the commentator said, Uh oh.
-Here come the elephan…ts.
+Alabamas mascot is the elephant because that year when they created the name, the whole entire team was humongous so the commentator said " uh oh here comes the elephants.